laughing-waffles/recordinglink/_pages/ringcentral.md

 strategy_col2_body: |
   Maintain your compliance by ensuring that you have a secondary storage for your call recordings.
 conclusion: |
-  The use of the Evolve IP name and logo do not constitute an endorsement or certification by Evolve IP of TransferVox.
-We are an independent company that provides services to Evolve IP customers.
+  The use of the RingCentral name and logo do not constitute an endorsement or certification by RingCentral of TransferVox.
+We are an independent company that provides services to RingCentral customers.
 ---